wavim/vecon/README.md

 VeCon is a minimal, polished, ground-up reimplementation of HashIcon.

-It advances the original by replacing its naive PRNGs and hard-coded patterns with a multiplicative XOR $\phi$-Hash and a deterministic Fisher-Yates shuffle, ensuring superior entropy and uniqueness.
+It advances the original by replacing its naive PRNGs and hard-coded patterns with a multiplicative XOR 𝜙-Hash and a deterministic Fisher-Yates shuffle, ensuring superior entropy and uniqueness.

-The implementation also includes BLAKE3 hashing, SVG output, additional tuned parameters, and comprehensive bug fixes.
+The implementation is delivered with multiple refinements.
+This includes BLAKE3 hashing, SVG output, additional tuned parameters, and comprehensive bug fixes.